spoorthiuk/spoorthiuk-datascience.github.io/_drafts/git commands.md

 * toc
 {:toc}

-Let's start with the technicalities: Git is a version control system used for tracking modifications in source code in software development while GitHub is a collaboration and version control platform for storing and managing code.
+Let's start with the technicalities: Git is a version control system that tracks source code modifications in software development, while GitHub is a collaboration and version control platform for storing and managing code.
 More on the differences [here](https://www.simplilearn.com/tutorials/git-tutorial/git-vs-github).
-GitHub is a version control tool used by programmers worldwide; other variations of this service are GitLab, Bitbucket etc. This is very useful in showcasing your work (you can save your scripts and your Jupyter notebooks here), you can also host your website here.
+GitHub is a version control tool used by programmers worldwide; other variations of this service are GitLab, Bitbucket, among others.

+For the budding data scientist, Github can also be beneficial in showcasing your projects (scripts and notebooks) and used to host your portfolio website.

 This is by no means an exhaustive list of commands but what I use regularly.
-The steps below used to live on a text file on my local computer which I consulted from time to time.
+The steps below lived on a text file on my local computer which I consulted from time to time.
 Hope it serves you well!

 ## Downloading Git for Windows
 To download Git, go to [https://git-scm.com/download/win](https://git-scm.com/download/win) and follow the prompts.
+Select the defaults except you know better.

 ## Pushing from a Local Repository to GitHub